 The Risk Committee shall, in principle, comprise no less than three (3) members who shall be Non-Executive Directors or outside experts.
-Currently, the Risk Committee comprises Internal Non-Executive Director Chairman, an outside director, and an outside expert.
+Currently, the Risk Committee comprises Internal Non-Executive Director Chairman, an outside director, and two outside experts.

-The Risk Committee held 6 meetings in the fiscal year ended March 31, 2019.
-In particular, the Committee had discussions around evaluation of risks regarding the new business plan.
-The average attendance rate was 94%.
+The Risk Committee held eight meetings in the fiscal year ended March 31, 2020.
+In particular, the Committee had discussions on evaluation on risks surrounding the business operation in the fiscal year ending March 31, 2021 and climate change.
+The average attendance rate was 100%.